6 key moments from the B.C. leaders' debate

 Wilkinson calls NDP's homeless strategy a failure

-Wilkinson drew attention to the ongoing homeless encampments in some B.C. cities, and slammed the NDP's approach to homelessness as "a colossal failure" that's led to "street disorder."
+Wilkinson took the opportunity to draw attention to the homeless encampments in some B.C. cities, particularly in Vancouver, and called the NDP's policies on homelessness "a colossal failure."

 Horgan argued the problem preceded his government, and that what's needed from political leaders is "our compassion, not our contempt."